Société de l'assurance automobile du Québec

 Basic Inspection

-Before each new work shift, you are required to check certain components of your taxi or automobile comparable to a taxi, such as:
+Before each work shift, you are required to check certain components of your vehicle authorized for remunerated passenger transportation, such as:

 You must record your observations in a basic inspection report and keep it in the vehicle as evidence that the inspection has been performed.